From 4G to 6G: How Russia seeks to develop mobile networks amid shortages of domestic frequency and foreign equipment

-The Russian government intends to spend more than 30bn rubles ($375mn at the pre-war exchange rate, $500mn at the current rate) on an R&D program to deploy 6G until 2025, reports East West Digital News.
+The Russian government intends to spend more than RUB30bn ($375mn at the pre-war exchange rate, $500mn at the current rate) on an R&D programme to deploy 6G until 2025, reports East West Digital News.

 Skoltech and the Radio Research Institute could conduct the project, which will include the development of equipment prototypes as well as research on electromagnetic compatibility and user safety.